History and Class Consciousness: Summary

 Lukács maintains that it is through Marx's use of the dialectic that capitalist society can be seen as essentially reified and the proletariat viewed as the true subject of history and the only possible salvation of humanity.
 All truth, including Marx's materialist conception of history itself, is to be seen in relation to the proletariat's historical mission.
 Truth, no longer given, must instead be understood in terms of the relative moments in the process of the unfolding of the real union of theory and praxis: the totality of social relations.
 This union must be grasped through proletarian consciousness and directed party action in which subject and object are one.

 History and Class Consciousness was republished in 1967 with a new preface in which Lukács described the circumstances that allowed him to read Marx's newly re-discovered Economic and Philosophic Manuscripts of 1844 in 1930, two years before their publication.
 After reading them, Lukács concluded that in History and Class Consciousness he had made a basic mistake, that of confusing Hegel's and Marx's respective concepts of alienation.
 To Hegel, alienation is the objectivity of nature, but for Marx, it refers not to natural objects but to what happens to the products of labor when social relationships make them commodities or capital.

+History and Class Consciousness was denounced by Lukács himself as wrong, throughout his life.
+George Lichtheim details this, in his appraisal of Lukács' oeuvre.
+However, in 1996, a manuscript kept "secret for more than seventy years" was published for the first time, casting significant doubt on the degree to which Lukács' public self-repudiations reflected his actual beliefs on the merits of History and Class Consciousness.
+In the manuscript, published in English as A Defence of History and Class Consciousness: Tailism and Dialectic, Lukács defended History and Class Consciousness from his critics.